melanke/zk-quiz/README.md

 ## Known issues to be fixed:

-### /quiz
-- The title doesn't have contrast
-- Remove the ID from the card

-### /quiz/create
-- We don't need that "Variable length" text
-- Remove "Calculate Answer Hash" button and the two cards below it, the hash should be calculated and checked for duplicates as you type with a debounce.
-And we should only receive a message if it finds duplicates

 ### /quiz/question
 - Don't show the hash
 - Remove the button "Verify Answer", check if true as you type with a debounce